-All crypto enthusiasts know what a mining algorithm and whattomine is and what it does.
+All crypto enthusiasts know what a mining algorithm is and what it does.
 A mining process involves validating transactions and generating new blocks, aka a new coin, and the algorithm increases in difficulty over time to adjust average generation times.

 Ripple wasn’t created to act as a regular coin.
 It was designed to be used by institutions in the banking system rather than individual users, in order to speed up cross-border transactions and incur cheaper fees.

 XRP, the native currency of the Ripple platform, cannot be mined and has no miners.
 The transactions are validated on a private blockchain to ensure reliability and speed.